State: September 2020

 10. Data protection for applications and in the application procedure

-In order to make visiting our website more attractive, so-called cookies are stored on your computer, in addition to the above-mentioned data, when you use our website.
+When you use our website, cookies are stored on your computer in addition to the above-mentioned data to make our website more attractive.
 Cookies are small text files that are stored on your hard drive and assigned to the browser you are using.
-This means that certain information flows to the location that sets the cookie (here to us).
-Cookies cannot execute programs or transmit viruses to your computer.
-The following types of cookies can be set by us:
+This means that certain data is transmitted to the location that sets the cookie – in this case to us.
+Cookies cannot execute programmes or transfer viruses to your computer.
+We can set the following types of cookies:

 Persistent cookies are automatically deleted after a certain period of time, which you can set yourself.
 You can delete cookies in your browser security settings at any time.

-When personal data is collected or stored by the implemented cookies, the processing is carried out in accordance with Art.
-6 lit. b) DS-GVO for the fulfilment of a contract, or for the implementation of pre-contractual measures, which are carried out at the request of the person concerned, or in accordance with Art.
+When personal data is collected or stored by the cookies, the processing is carried out in accordance with Art.
+6 lit. b) GDPR for the fulfilment of a contract or for the implementation of pre-contractual measures, which are carried out at the request of the person concerned, or in accordance with Art.
 6 lit. f) in pursuit of our legitimate interests for the maintenance of the functionality of our website, as well as its user-friendly and effective design.

-You can set your browser to inform you about cookies being used, and you can choose whether you want to accept them, and in what cases you want them to be used.
-Every browser decides how cookies will be implemented.
+You can set your browser to inform you about cookies being used, and you can choose if you want to accept them and in what cases you want them to be used.
+Every browser decides on how cookies will be implemented.
 In your browser’s help menu, you will find information on how to change your cookie settings.

-With your consent, you can subscribe to our newsletter, with which we can inform you about our latest offers.
-The advertised goods and services are named in the declaration of consent.
+You can subscribe to our newsletter by giving your consent, which allows us to inform you about our latest offers.
+The advertised goods and services appear in the declaration of consent.

-We use the so-called double opt-in procedure to register for our newsletter.
-This means that after your registration, we will send you an email to the given email address, in which we will ask you to confirm that you wish to receive the newsletter.
-If you do not confirm your registration within 24 hours, your information will be blocked and automatically deleted after one month.
+We use a double opt-in procedure to register you for our newsletter.
+This means that after you register, we send you an email to confirm you want to receive the newsletter.
+If you do not confirm your registration within 24 hours, your data will be blocked and automatically deleted after one month.
 In addition, we save the IP addresses you use and the dates of registration and confirmation.
-The purpose of the procedure is to prove your registration and, if necessary, to clarify any possible misuse of your personal data.
+The purpose of the procedure is to prove your registration and, if necessary, clarify any possible misuse of your personal data.

-Your email address is the only mandatory information for sending the newsletter.
-The indication of further, separately marked data is voluntary and will be used to address you personally.
-After your confirmation, we save your email address for the purpose of sending you the newsletter.
+Your email address is the only data we require for the newsletter.
+Additional separately marked data is voluntary and used to address you personally.
+After your confirmation, we save your email address to send you the newsletter.
 The legal basis for this is Art.
-6 Para.
-1 S. 1 lit. a) DS-GVO.
+6 § 1 p.
+1 lit. a) GDPR.

-You can revoke your consent to the sending of the newsletter at any time and cancel the newsletter.
-You can declare your revocation by clicking on the link provided in every newsletter email, by sending an email to firstname.lastname@example.org or by sending a message to the contact details given in the imprint.
+You can withdraw your consent and unsubscribe at any time by clicking on the link in the newsletter, by emailing firstname.lastname@example.org or by sending a message to the address in the imprint.

-We would like to point out that we evaluate your user behaviour when sending the newsletter.
+We would like to point out that we evaluate your user behaviour when we send out our newsletter.

-You can object to this tracking at any time by clicking on the separate link provided in each email or by informing us of another contact method.
-The information is stored as long as you have subscribed to the newsletter.
-After you have unsubscribed, we store the data purely statistically and anonymously.
+You can object to this tracking at any time by clicking on the link provided in each email or by contacting us.
+The data is stored for as long as you remain subscribed to the newsletter.
+When you unsubscribe, we only store the data statistically and anonymously.

-The newsletters are sent by the dispatch service “MailChimp”, a newsletter dispatch platform of the US provider Rocket Science Group, LLC, 675 Ponce De Leon Ave NE #5000, Atlanta, GA 30308, USA.
+Our newsletters are sent by “MailChimp”, an email marketing service of the US provider Rocket Science Group, LLC, 675 Ponce De Leon Ave NE #5000, Atlanta, GA 30308, USA.

-The dispatch service provider can use the recipient’s data in pseudonymous form, i.e. without allocation to a user, to optimise or improve its own services, e.g. for technical optimisation of dispatch and the presentation of the newsletter or for statistical purposes.
-However, the dispatch service provider does not use the data of our newsletter recipients to write to them itself or to pass the data on to third parties.
+The email marketing service can use the recipient’s data in pseudonymous form, i.e. without allocation to a user, to optimise or improve its own services, for example to optimise the sending processes and the presentation of the newsletter or for statistical purposes.
+However, the email marketing service does not use the data of our newsletter recipients to email them or to pass the data on to third parties.

-Google will use this information on our behalf to evaluate the use of our website by users, to compile reports on activities within this website and to provide us with other services associated with the use of this website and the Internet.
+Google will use this data on our behalf to evaluate the use of our website by users, to compile reports on activities on this website and to provide us with other services associated with the use of the website and the internet.
 Anonymous user profiles can be created from the processed data.

 Use by Google AdWords Conversion Tracking

-The information gathered from the Conversion cookie is used to generate conversion statistics for AdWords customers who have opted for Conversion Tracking.
+The data collected from the conversion cookie is used to generate conversion statistics for AdWords customers who have opted for conversion tracking.
 This tells customers the total number of users who clicked on their ad and were directed to a page tagged with a conversion tracking tag.
-However, they will not receive any information that personally identifies users.
+However, they will not receive any data that personally identifies users.

-If you do not wish to participate in tracking, you can object to this use by preventing the installation of cookies, by making the appropriate settings in your browser software (deactivation option).
-You will then not be included in the conversion tracking statistics.
+If you do not wish to participate in tracking, you can object to this use by preventing the installation of cookies, by making the appropriate settings in your browser software (deactivation option), which will then exclude you from the conversion tracking statistics.

 Google Adsense with personalised ads

-We use the services of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94040 on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer within the meaning of Art.
-6 Para.
-1 lit. f. of the German Data Protection Act).
-DSGVO) the services of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, (“Google”).
+We use the services of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, (“Google”) on the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer in accordance with Art.
+6 § 1 lit. f.
+GDPR).

-We use the AdSense service to display advertisements on our website and to reward us for displaying or otherwise using them.
-For these purposes, usage data such as the click on an advertisement and the IP address of the user are processed, whereby the IP address is shortened by the last two digits.
+We use the AdSense service, which displays ads on our website and pays us for displaying or otherwise using them.
+For these purposes, usage data such as clicks on an advertisement and the IP address of the user are processed, whereby the IP address is shortened by the last two digits.
 Therefore, the processing of user data is pseudonymised.

 We use Adsense with personalised ads.
-Google draws conclusions about the interests of users based on the websites or apps they visit and the user profiles they create.
-Advertisers use this information to tailor their campaigns to these interests, which is beneficial to both users and advertisers.
+Google receives information about the interests of users based on the websites or apps they visit and the user profiles they create.
+Advertisers use this data to tailor their campaigns to these interests, which is beneficial to both users and advertisers.
 For Google, ads are personalised when data that is collected or known determines or influences the selection of ads.
-This includes, but is not limited to, past searches, activities, website visits, app usage, demographics, and location information.
-Specifically, this includes demographic targeting, targeting of interest categories, remarketing, and targeting of customer match lists and target audience lists, uploaded to DoubleClick Bid Manager or Campaign Manager.
+This includes, but is not limited to, past searches, activities, website visits, app usage, demographics, and location data.
+Specifically, this includes demographic targeting, targeting interest categories, remarketing and targeting customer match lists and target audience lists, uploaded to DoubleClick Bid Manager or Campaign Manager.

 12. Involvement of social networks/ “Social Plugins” on the HUMANOO website

-For our web presence (not for our HUMANOO app), we use Social Plugins (“Plugins”) from different social networks.
+We use Social Plugins (“Plugins”) from different social networks on our website (not in the HUMANOO app).
 With the help of these plugins, you can, for example, share content or recommend products.
 The plugins are usually deactivated, and therefore do not send any data.
-You can reactivate the plugins with just a click, should you choose to do so.
+You can reactivate the plugins with one click, should you want to.

-By integrating the plugins, the social network receives the information that you accessed the corresponding page of our website.
+By integrating the plugins, the social network receives the data that you visited that page of our website.
 If you are logged in to the social network, it can connect the visit to your account.
-If you interact with the plugins, for example by clicking on the Facebook “Like” button, or by submitting a comment, the corresponding information is transmitted directly from your browser to the social network, and stored there.
+If you interact with the plugins, for example by clicking on the Facebook “Like” button or by submitting a comment, the corresponding data is transmitted directly from your browser to the social network and stored there.

-The purpose and scope of the data collection and the further processing and use of the data by social networks, as well as your rights in this respect and setting options for the protection of your privacy, can be found in the data protection information of the respective networks or websites.
+The purpose and scope of this data collection, further processing and use of the data by social networks, your rights in this respect and settings options to protect your privacy can be found in the privacy policies of the respective networks or websites.
 You can find the relevant links below.

 If you don’t want social networks to collect data about you via active plugins, you can select the “Block third-party cookies” function in your browser settings.
-In this case, the browser will not send cookies to the server for embedded content from other providers.
-With this setting, however, other functions than the plugins may no longer work under certain circumstances.
+Then the browser will not send cookies to the server for embedded content from other providers.
+With this setting, other functions may no longer work either though.